kyma-project/kyma/components/directory-size-exporter/README.md

 ## Overview

-The directory size exporter is a typical metrics exporter in the prometheus format.
+The directory size exporter is a typical metrics exporter in the Prometheus format.
 It is meant to run as a sidecar to an application to watch a specific application file storage and export metrics about that storage.
-At the moment it is used only as a sidecar for the `telemetry-fluent-bit` instances to watch the file buffer sizes
+At the moment, it is used only as a sidecar for the `telemetry-fluent-bit` instances to watch the file buffer sizes.

 The following configuration options are available:
 * `log-format` - Log format parameter for logger (`json` or `text`)